lifthrasiir/angolmois/README.md

 ### File name

 An argument not starting with `-` is considered a file name.
-You need the full path to BMS/BME/BML/PMS file (except for PMS, the extension does not really matter though), and other image and sound files are resolved in the directory where the BMS/BME/BML/PMS file is (unless `#PATH_WAV` is in effect; see the "BMS support status" section).
+You need the exact path to BMS/BME/BML/PMS file (the extension does not really matter except for PMS, though), and other image and sound files are resolved in the directory where the BMS/BME/BML/PMS file is (unless `#PATH_WAV` is in effect; see the "BMS support status" section).

 You may have two or more file names, but only the first is used.
 Multiple file names are reserved for later extension.